 - Fuel pressure regulator failure

-If your oil monitoring system is defective, being able to tell if you are experiencing excessive oil consumption is difficult, and can lead to the need for a completely new engine.
 Due to the prevalence of this issue from 2010 to 2014, there is a class action lawsuit currently in progress.
-Additionally, GM retired the Vortec 5300 after 2013 model years due to this issue, replacing the engine with the EcoTec3 5.3L.
+Additionally, GM retired the 5.3 Vortec after 2013 due to this issue, replacing the engine with the EcoTec3 5.3L.

 A cracked cylinder head is a serious engine problem, resulting in costly repairs.
 Fortunately, this isn’t an extremely common problem, however, it is discussed enough in the community for it to be worth us mentioning.